tibetty/osm2geojson-lite/README.md

 ---
 You can copy the converted results to [geojsonlint](http://geojsonlint.com) for the correctness validation.
 Up until now, `osm2geojson-lite` behaves pretty well with all the samples (also quite representative) in the `data` subfolers under `test` and `bench` directories, which also outperforms `osmtogeojson`.

-The client side example shipped along with this package, `index.html` will call `geojsonlint` validation service directly after each conversion, you can wait for a while to see what happens when run it.
+The client side example shipped along with this package, `index.html` will automatically call `geojsonlint` validation service directly after each conversion, you can wait for a while to see the validation result after click the conversion button.

 Node.JS version
 ---